Classification of Pulsars using Extreme Deconvolution: Analysis and Results

 \subsection{Robustness of XDGMM}

 ~\citet{Popov} have pointed out that the data classification using GMM does not produce stable results.
-They showed that exclusion of magnetars and thermally emitting neutron stars results in different clusters than the ones obtained in ~\citet{kjlee}.
+They showed that the exclusion of magnetars and thermally emitting neutron stars results in different clusters than the ones obtained in ~\citet{kjlee}.
 They also found that upon randomly removing 10\% of the data points, the positions of the resulting clusters changes significantly.
 Hence, they concluded that GMM is oversensitive to small changes in the data, and consequently cannot be used for identifying evolutionary related groups in the pulsar distribution.

 To check if our XDGMM-based classification runs into similar problems, we followed the same procedure as in ~\citet{Popov}.
-We carried out numerical experiments, by randomly removing 10\% of the 2289 data points in each iteration, and then applied XDGMM for different number of Gaussian clusters.
-After repeating this procedure 30 times, we find that the positions of the clusters (after assuming the dataset contains six clusters) are similar to the ones obtained in Fig.~\ref{fig4}, for most (77\%) of the executions.
-There are only minor variations in the sizes, whereas the shapes vary slightly, and mostly only for the cluster on the extreme top right (marked $F$ in Fig.~\ref{fig4}).
-There were also few instances (23\%), where a single cluster could encapsulate the millisecond pulsar population and five clusters for the rest of the data.
-However, the frequency of obtaining this result is quite low~(23\%).
+We carried out numerical experiments, by randomly removing 10\% of the total data points in each trial run, and then applied XDGMM for different number of Gaussian clusters.
+After repeating this procedure 1000 times with six clusters for classification, we have used $K$-means to find the number of executions which resulted in a figure similar to Fig.~\ref{fig4}.
+We have found that, 69.2\% executions resulted in the correct output.
+We have plotted the 2D histogram of these output clusters as seen in Fig.~\ref{2d_hist}.

-The BIC scores for different number of Gaussian clusters for the reduced data set show a similar trend as in Fig.~\ref{fig3}.
-The minimum value of BIC for 6 Gaussian clusters is obtained for 90\% of our numerical experiments.
-Therefore, we conclude that our implementation of XDGMM is not sensitive to small changes in the dataset.
+From Fig.~\ref{2d_hist}, we find that all the executions result in the same clusters for MSPs, and also the cluster C, D, and E (as seen in Fig.~\ref{fig4}).
+Whereas, there is a clear variation in the cluster corresponding to cluster F in Fig.~\ref{fig4} over multiple executions.
+Quantitatively, the centroid of this cluster varies by a maximum of 0.5 seconds (in log scale) in x-direction and 0.3 in the y-direction across multiple executions.
+From this, we can conclude that XDGMM cannot accurately cluster the data when the sample size is low.

+We have also found the BIC scores for different number of clusters (ranging from 1-10) for all the 1000 executions.
+Fig.~\ref{bar_graph} shows the number of executions which resulted in 5, 6, and 7 as optimal number of clusters.
+We found that 69.1\% executions resulted in six, 26\% executions resulted in seven, and 4.9\% executions resulted in five as optimal number of clusters.
+The BIC score for executions resulting in seven clusters was very close (within 100) to the score obtained for six cluster for that particular execution.
+The case of 4.9\% executions resulting in five clusters as optimum could be because of the removal of 10\% data was done mainly from a single location.